aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/imathmatrix/insert_row_after/_index.md

 ## insert_row_after {#int}
 Insert a new row after the specified one
-            Initially all elements in the new row are null.
+            Initially all elements in the new row are None.

 ```python